Chart Color Schemes

 Population growth drivers in South West Rocks are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, the estimated population of South West Rocks is around 5,334, reflecting a growth of 276 people since the 2021 Census.
-The population was reported as 5,058 in the 2021 Census.
-This increase can be inferred from AreaSearch's estimation of the resident population at 5,200 following their examination of the latest ERP data release by the ABS (June 2024), along with an additional 217 validated new addresses since the Census date.
-This results in a density ratio of 389 persons per square kilometer for South West Rocks.
-The suburb's population growth rate of 5.5% since the 2021 census exceeded both its SA3 area (4.5%) and SA4 region, indicating it as a growth leader in the region.
-Interstate migration contributed approximately 83.0% of overall population gains during recent periods for South West Rocks.
+Based on analysis of ABS population updates for the broader area, as of Nov 2025, South West Rocks statistical area (Lv2) has an estimated population of around 5,204.
+This reflects an increase of 146 people since the 2021 Census, which reported a population of 5,058.
+The change is inferred from AreaSearch's estimation of the resident population at 5,137 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 217 validated new addresses since the Census date.
+This level of population equates to a density ratio of 380 persons per square kilometer.
+Over the past decade, South West Rocks (SA2) has demonstrated resilient growth patterns with a compound annual growth rate of 1.4%, outpacing the SA3 area.
+Population growth was primarily driven by interstate migration contributing approximately 83.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts and aggregated SA2-level projections, South West Rocks is expected to increase its population by 1,154 persons to 2041, reflecting a gain of 22.2% over the 17-year period.
-This projection indicates an above median growth for Australian non-metropolitan areas.
+Considering projected demographic shifts, an above median population growth is projected for the area, expected to increase by 1,161 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 25.4% in total over these 17 years.

 Frequently Asked Questions - Population